JPEG Compressor

 Q. Will the compressed file ever be larger than the original?

-When compressing in the same format (for example JPEG to JPEG), no — our progressive fallback system guarantees the output is always smaller.
+When compressing in the same format (for example JPEG to JPEG), no. Our progressive fallback system guarantees the output is always smaller.
 If the initial compression does not reduce the size, the tool automatically tries lower quality levels.
 If nothing works, it returns the original file unchanged.
 However, if you are converting between formats (for example JPEG to PNG), the output may be larger because different formats have different characteristics.
 PNG is lossless and typically produces larger files than JPEG for photos.

 Q. How does your compressor keep my images private?